PizzaBlu/twitch_hl1_vox/readme.md

 ![screenshot](/screenshot.png)

 ### Disclaimers
-- I threw this together in a few hours, it's not perfect.
+- I threw this together in a few hours, it's not perfect
-- You need to provide your own copy of the VOX sounds.
+- You need to provide your own copy of the VOX sounds
 - Requires OBS

 ## Getting Started